 You can buy extra screen magnification software for Windows and Apple devices.

 AbilityNet UK is a charity that helps to assess the electronic needs of people with disabilities.

 The Royal National Institute of Blind People (RNIB) website has a lot of information about using computers when you have sight problems.

-Some of this equipment is very expensive and it can be difficult to know exactly what would help you the most.
-You might want to contact The British Computer Association of the Blind on 0845 643 9811.
-This is a self help group made up of visually impaired computer professionals and users.
-They can give advice from their own experience.
+Some of the equipment is very expensive, and it can be difficult to know what would help you the most.
+You can contact TAVIP (Technology Association of Visually Impaired people) for advice.
+They are a self help group made up of visually impaired computer professionals and users.

 - severely sight impaired or blind